PavelSmokorovskiy/my.calculate_mutiplication/README.md

 Calculate mutiplication
 =======================
-Write a program which computes the multiplication of two large numbers (integers) entered as command line arguments.
+This program computes the multiplication of two large numbers (integers) entered as command line arguments.
 Each number can have any number of digits (up to the maximum length of a CLI argument, try at least 20 digits for each).
-It is mandatory to provide two implementations of the algorithm computing the multiplication (one of them can use e.g.: BigInteger class another one should implement the algorithm from scratch).
+It provide two implementations of the algorithm computing the multiplication (one of them can use e.g.: BigInteger class another one should implement the algorithm from scratch).
-Program must allow to choose one of the implementations by arguments.
+Program allows to choose one of the implementations by arguments.
-It is also mandatory to implement at least one unittest which computes multiplication using both algorithms for the same inputs and compares results which must be equal.
+It is also implements at least one unittest which computes multiplication using both algorithms for the same inputs and compares results which must be equal.

 E.g. for 12345678901234567890*11111111111111111111: